Simula Research Laboratory /

 95-application-logo,90-project-logo,60-department-logo,50-company-logo,01-example.

-The names of all scripts MUST begin with two decimal numbers.
+The names of all scripts MUST begin with two decimal digits.
 That is, scripts must be named [0-9][0-9]... to be processed by System-Info!

 Some examples, using the banner-helper library provided by System-Info: